 Ardmore real estate is some of the most expensive in Alabama, although Ardmore house values don't compare to the most expensive real estate in the U.S.

-When you are in Ardmore, you'll notice that it is more blue-collar than most other communities in America.
-35.37% of Ardmore’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ardmore is a blue-collar town, with 35.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ardmore is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Ardmore who work in teaching (8.01%), healthcare (7.14%), and food service (6.97%).

 Also of interest is that Ardmore has more people living here who work in computers and math than 95% of the places in the US.